 Very few studies have looked at sibling interaction where one between children with ASD and their TD siblings, and to test the child has ASD and compared it to interaction between siblings effectiveness of the parameters in the comparison of the sibling interaction who were both TD, or where one had a disability other than versus the interaction with other social partners, we conducted detailed, ASD (Kaminsky & Dewey, 2001; Knott, Lewis, & Williams, 1995; 2007).
-In such frame-by-frame analyses of four case study videos: 2 dyads of mother-child studies researchers concluded that dyads containing all interactions where one child has ASD and one is TD, and the interaction of all participant with ASD were inferior to both other groups in child with ASD with his mother compared to his interaction with his sister in terms of the intensity, complexity, and reciprocity of their social an inter-subject design.
+In such frame-by-frame analyses of four case study videos: 2 dyads of mother-child studies researchers concluded that dyads containing a interactions where one child has ASD and one is TD, and the interaction of a participant with ASD were inferior to both other groups in child with ASD with his mother compared to his interaction with his sister in terms of the intensity, complexity, and reciprocity of their social an inter-subject design.
 Figure 1. presents the coding system used in the interaction, and also contained less rivalry between siblings present analysis.
 Table 1. presents the behavioral operative definitions for (Knott et al., 1995, 2007).
 Relationships between siblings in the each category.
-In addition, in order to evaluate joint engagement, for every experimental group were characterized by less intimacy and moment and for each partner, it was coded whether he or she was on task or fewer prosocial behaviors than in the relationships of two TD off task, and synchrony between partners was checked. siblings or sibling dyads containing a child with Down syndrome The present analysis: Participants: 1st dyad: a preschool-aged TD child (A) (Kaminsky & Dewey, 2001).
+In addition, in order to evaluate joint engagement, for every Results experimental group were characterized by less intimacy and moment and for each partner, it was coded whether he or she was on task or siblings or sibling dyads containing a child with Down syndrome The present analysis: Participants: 1st dyad: a preschool-aged TD child (A) (Kaminsky & Dewey, 2001).
 However, it is difficult to learn about the and his mother.
 2nd dyad: a preschool-aged child diagnosed with ASD (B) and unique contribution of the sibling relationship to the social his mother.
 3rd dyad: a preschool-aged child diagnosed with ASD (C) and his skills of a child with ASD when using such comparison groups. mother.
-4th dyad: the same preschool child diagnosed with ASD (C) and his

-Such methodology highlights the deficits in the siblings' dyadic older 8-year-old sister.
-Instruments: \A set of stimuli to encourage interaction-attributed to the disabilities of the child with ASD- interaction during video-recorded observations (a game, a book, free-play instead of highlighting abilities.
-In our study we utilize a session). \The coding system designed to collect and analyze data from the different methodological approach.
-Rather than compare observation (see fig.1). \INTERACT software developed by Mangold groups on the basis of averaged data, our aim was to examine International.
-Procedures: All observations were videotaped in the in detail the characteristics of sibling interactions, while children's homes.
+4th dyad: the same preschool child diagnosed with ASD (C) and his Such methodology highlights the deficits in the siblings' dyadic older 8-year-old sister.
+Instruments: A set of stimuli to encourage interaction-attributed to the disabilities of the child with ASD- interaction during video-recorded observations (a game, a book, free-play instead of highlighting abilities.
+In our study we utilize a session).
+The coding system designed to collect and analyze data from the different methodological approach.
+Rather than compare observation (see fig.1).
+INTERACT software developed by Mangold Procedures: All observations were videotaped in the in detail the characteristics of sibling interactions, while children's homes.
 Every observation was viewed and analyzed three times: identifying variables that require direct attention and 1) Starting points and switching from task to task were marked.
-2) For each measuring those variables in great detail. partner it was coded whether he/she was on task or off task, with reference This poster presents the parameters we used in order to to qualitative remarks regarding joint engagement.
+2) For each partner it was coded whether he/she was on task or off task, with reference This poster presents the parameters we used in order to to qualitative remarks regarding joint engagement.
 3) Each new action was examine sibling interactions in an inter-subject design.
 The set coded according to the coding system in order to evaluate the quality of of parameters we present, as well as the description of the interaction.
 For each action it was coded who is the conducting partner, in procedures we used while analyzing data with INTERACT order to evaluate dominancy of partner.
-All actions were tallied, and the software, aims to narrow the gap in the literature regarding total time (in seconds) was divided in the total sum of actions conducted, in sibling interactions in a family with a child with ASD. order to evaluate the intensity of the interaction.
+All actions were tallied, and the software, aims to narrow the gap in the literature regarding total time (in seconds) was divided in the total sum of actions conducted, in order to evaluate the intensity of the interaction.